robotic-esp/pdt/readme.md

 make
 ```

-Remember that if you want to compile against the upstream version of OMPL you have to replace `cmake ..` with `cmake -DPDT_UPSTREAM_OMPL ..` in the instructions above.
+If you are compiling against an upstream version of OMPL, you must add `-DPDT_UPSTREAM_OMPL=TRUE` to the `cmake` call above.

 If you have Doxygen installed, you can also build the documentation
 ```bash